INTO-CPS-Association/mono-camera-robot-tracking/README.md

 The Two resource files can, therefore, be changed at will.
 The only necessary thing is that the personalized resources complies with their interfaces.

-**Note: ** These interfaces may be extended in the future as the project gets closer to a version 1.
+**Notice:** These interfaces may be extended in the future as the project gets closer to a version 1.

 ### RobotResources Interface
 The RobotResources interface consists of the following functions: